History

 We have high aspirations for all our pupils, enabling them to become resilient and creative when exploring their historical lines of enquiry.

-History and Geography Overview of Units
+History and Geography Overview of Units at Warmsworth Primary School 2024 2025

 History is taught in topics throughout the year, so that children achieve depth in their learning.
 The key knowledge and skills that children acquire and develop throughout each topic have been mapped in our personalised scheme of work to ensure progression throughout the school.
 Our History curriculum is designed to ensure appropriate diversity in the significant figures that children learn about.